bbc/vc2_conformance/docs/source/index.rst

 This manual is split into two parts.

-The first (shorter) part, :ref:`user-documentation`, is aimed at codec testers who wish to test a VC-2 code implementation.
+The first (shorter) part, :ref:`user-documentation`, is aimed at codec testers who wish to test a VC-2 codec implementation.
 This part includes a detailed guide to using the tools provided by the conformance testing software to test VC-2 codec implementations.